 database from the company.

-- Key Words and Search Terms: Many times you can type in what you are looking for and find
+- Key Words and Search Terms: Many times you can type in what you are looking for

 something useful, however it is helpful to use quotations around key words with more than one